glenpike/microsynth/README.md

 Things that I'd like to do.

-- [ ] Some testing see https://github.com/glenpike/react-maths/blob/develop/src/components/Game.test.js for an early start on component testing with create-react-app
+- [x] Have some testing of components, particularly the RotaryKnob.
+Need to work on Actions / Reducers along with other components.

 - Functionality
   - [x] Only the keyboard works on touch-screen, the other controls are quite small.